-18.1 Depending on the nature and complexity of the case the report should be completed and published as soon as possible and no later than six months from the date of the decision to initiate a review.
+- 19.1 Depending on the nature and complexity of the case, the report should be completed and published as soon as possible and no later than six months from the date of the decision to initiate a review.
 Where other proceedings may have had an impact on or delayed publication (for example an ongoing criminal investigation, inquest or pending prosecution) the Statutory Safeguarding Partners should inform the Child Safeguarding Practice Review Panel and the Secretary of State of the reason for the delay.
 The Statutory Safeguarding Partners should also set out to the Child Safeguarding Practice Review Panel and the Secretary of State any decision not to publish either the full report or information relating to improvements.
-The Statutory Safeguarding Partners should have regard to any comments that the Child Safeguarding Practice Review Panel or the Secretary of State may make in respect of publication.

-18.2 Every effort should also be made, both before the review and whilst it is in progress to;(i) capture points from the case about improvements and (ii) take corrective action and disseminate learning.
+The Statutory Safeguarding Partners should have regard to any comments that the Child Safeguarding Practice Review Panel or the Secretary of State may make in respect of publication. - 19.2 Every effort should also be made, both before the review and whilst it is in progress to;(i) capture points from the case about improvements and (ii) take corrective action and disseminate learning.

-19. MEDIA/COMMUNICATION AND PUBLICATION OF THE REPORT
+20. MEDIA/COMMUNICATION AND PUBLICATION OF THE REPORT

-- 19.1 The media strategy will be considered by the Rapid Review Panel/ Governance Group at the beginning of the process after the review has been commissioned and will be approved by the Statutory Safeguarding Partners.
-Media and communication issues will be coordinated by Darlington Borough Council Communications team in collaboration with the Communications teams of other agencies involved to ensure consistency. - 19.2 In the interests of transparency the Statutory Safeguarding Partners should consider publishing the LCSPR report within legal parameters.
+- 20.1 The media strategy will be considered by the Rapid Review Panel/ Governance Group at the beginning of the process, after the review has been commissioned and will be approved by the Statutory Safeguarding Partners.
+Media and communication issues will be coordinated by Darlington Borough Council Communications team in collaboration with the Communications teams within the other Statutory Partner organisations and other agencies involved to ensure consistency. - 20.2 In the interests of transparency the Statutory Safeguarding Partners should consider publishing the LCSPR report within legal parameters.
 The Statutory Safeguarding Partners/Independent Scrutineer will make the final decision on whether the LCSPR report will be published in full or whether to publish only the learning outcomes.
-Advice will be sought from the Darlington Borough Council Communications and Media Team in respect of publication and media releases. - 19.
-3 The Statutory Safeguarding Partners should also set out for the Panel and the Secretary of State the justification for any decision not to publish either the full report or information relating to improvements.
-The Statutory Safeguarding Partners should have regard to any comments that the Panel or the Secretary of State may make in respect of publication. - 19.4 If appropriate, at the point of publication the Statutory Safeguarding Partners will release a press statement via the Communications Team outlining the reason for the review, the key findings and the required actions.
+Advice will be sought from the Communications teams within the Statutory Safeguarding Partner organisations in respect of publication and media releases. - 20.3 The Statutory Safeguarding Partners should also set out for the Panel and the Secretary of State the justification for any decision not to publish either the full report or information relating to improvements.
+The Statutory Safeguarding Partners should have regard to any comments that the Panel or the Secretary of State may make in respect of publication. - 20.4 If appropriate, at the point of publication the Statutory Safeguarding Partners will release a press statement via the Communications Team outlining the reason for the review, the key findings and the required actions.
 The Statutory Safeguarding Partners will retain discretion over the process and timing of publication taking into account such factors as ongoing criminal investigations or court proceedings.

-20. CONCLUSION AND DEBRIEF OF THE REVIEW
+21. CONCLUSION AND DEBRIEF OF THE REVIEW